 Alternatively, an analyst fitting a multivariate model might weight one variable

-based on another using weighting_index
+based on another using weighting_index, e.g.,

 to calculate abundance-weighted average condition, or